Current Programs and Projects

 Phil Hardin Teacher Scholars

-The Phil Hardin Foundation is providing support to the Graduate Center over three years to provide training for early childhood teacher educators in the state.
-The Hardin Scholars represent early childhood teacher educators from private and public colleges and universities who meet quarterly to review current research and best practices for preparing early childhood teacher candidates.
+The Phil Hardin Foundation has renewed their support to the Graduate Center for an additional four years to provide professional development for early childhood teacher educators in the state.
+With new funding, the number of Scholars has increased and the type of professional development opportunities has been enhanced.
 The goal is to not only improve the preparation of early childhood educators in the state by supporting professional development for their teachers, but to also develop a strong early childhood teacher educator sector in the state.

-In partnership with the Mississippi Department of Education the Center provides two day training sessions for kindergarten teachers and principals for the purpose of reviewing the revised kindergarten guidelines public schools are required to follow.
+In partnership with the Mississippi Department of Education, the Center provides a variety of information sessions for kindergarten and pre-kindergarten teachers and elementary school principals for the purpose of reviewing the revised kindergarten and pre-kindergarten guidelines public schools are required to follow.
 Instructional strategies are presented that support the program guidelines and discussions specific to a comprehensive approach to teaching literacy as well as other subject areas are facilitated.

 Specialized Training for Pre-Kindergarten Teachers